semgrep/semgrep-docs/docs/semgrep-ci/overview.md

 Semgrep CI has an audit mode that can be enabled to suppress non-zero exit codes when findings are found during branch scans.
 These scans are not differential in nature and by default pre-existing findings will fail the build.
 With audit mode enabled, even though findings will not cause non-zero exit codes, internal Semgrep errors and exception will still fail the build.

-This behavior is beneficial for those who want to ensure every merge to a branch is fully scanned but who don't want to interfere with the development process becuase of pre-existing issues.
+This behavior is beneficial for those who want to ensure every merge to a branch is fully scanned but who don't want to interfere with the development process because of pre-existing issues.
 In this mode, [security dashboards](#security-dashboards) can still be kept up to date and [notifications](#notifications) can be received.

 In GitHub Actions, the most common event names are `push` and `pull_request`.
 To enable audit mode on branch pushes in GitHub Actions, set the option `auditOn: push` in your workflow file.